 Lexus was years ahead of the curve when it launched the CT 200h in 2011.
 No other premium carmaker was championing hybrid hatchbacks then, although it’s becoming the norm now.

-Its raison d'etre is that 1.8-litre petrol-electric hybrid powertrain.
-It provides a clean alternative to used diesel versions of the Audi A3, BMW 1 Series, and Mercedes-Benz A-Class.
+The CT 200h’s raison d’etre is that 1.8-litre petrol-electric hybrid powertrain.
+It provides a clean alternative to used diesel versions of the Audi A3, BMW 1 Series and Mercedes-Benz A-Class.

-What's to like?
-Well, like all Lexus cars, the CT is well-made and crammed with equipment.
-Admittedly, some of infotainment's quirks are a love or hate kind of thing.
+What’s to like?
+Well, as with all Lexus cars, the CT is well-made and crammed with equipment.
+Admittedly, some of infotainment’s quirks are a love or hate kind of thing, though.

-The CT was facelifted in 2014 and 2017 before eventually being retired in 2020, replaced by the Lexus UX SUV.
+The CT was facelifted in 2014 and 2017 before eventually being retired in 2020 and replaced by the Lexus UX SUV.
 But if you are looking for a used CT, keep reading for our full review of the last incarnation.

 The best hatchbacks to buy

 The CT Hybrid uses a Prius-inspired 1.8-litre, Atkinson cycle petrol paired up to an electric motor as its only engine option.
 Total system output is 134bhp – unlike newer Lexus models, including the UX, there’s no option for the more powerful 2.0-litre hybrid system.

 It’s the usual Lexus self-charging hybrid system, so unlike the Mercedes A 250 e or Golf GTE you can’t plug it in to extend its range.
 It won’t achieve headline-grabbing fuel economy figures, either.
 Under WLTP regulations, the CT Hybrid hits a not-too impressive maximum economy figure of 55.3mpg.
 A low 97g/km CO2 figure is useful for company car drivers, though.